straubt1/terraform-run-task/README.md

 The beauty of run tasks is that you have access to the full Terraform context and can make decisions or take actions at the perfect moment in the workflow.

 ## Troubleshooting

+### Terraform Failures

+If the `test/setup` Terraform fails during apply creating the run task, be sure that the webserver and tunnel are running and accessible.
+HCP Terraform will perform a health check on the run task URL when creating the association and if it cannot reach the URL, the creation will fail.

 ### Run Task Not Triggered